KaruroChori/tauri-update-server/readme.md

 - `channel` is used to specify the channel from which the update must be served.
 For example `beta`, `stable`, `trial` etc.
 - `suggested` is the target version which I would like to be served.
 The server itself does not have to fulfill such request.

-Both `licence` and `channel` if not populated can be automatically assigned to a default value specified as part of the server configuration.
+Both `licence` and `channel`, if not populated, can be automatically assigned to a default value specified as part of the server configuration.